adanieljohnson/SAWHET_2/README.md

 ## SAWHET v2.0 versus MVP

 There are two versions of SAWHET available. **Version 2.#** is the one under active development.
+Older versions that have been replaced are stored in the __Archived__ folder.

-__MVP__ is on a separate branch.
+__MVP__ is in a separate folder.
 This is the minimum viable product.
 It lacks several customizations found in v2.# but still provides the essential functions.
 This core app may be easier for other Shiny editors to adapt to their needs.
 We do not plan to continue developing this version.